iamskok/gatsby-remark-code-buttons/README.md

 </div>
 ```

-With `toasterText` config option this plugin will create the following structure for the toaster node:
+With `toasterText` config enabled this plugin will inject a custom toaster node:

 ```html
 <div class="gatsby-code-button-toaster">